Darlysson10/YoutubeDownloader/README.md

 ## Prerequisites

-Make sure you have the following libraries installed:
+Make sure you have the following library installed:

 - Streamlit
-- pytube

-You can install them by running the following command:
+You can install it by running the following command:
 ```
 pip install streamlit
 ```